syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Editing.md

 ---
 layout: post
 title: Editing in ASP.NET Core Spreadsheet widget | Syncfusion
-description: You can learn about Editing support in Syncfusion ASP.NET Core Spreadsheet control and more details.
+description: You can learn about editing support in Syncfusion ASP.NET Core Spreadsheet control and more details.
 platform: aspnet-core
 control: Spreadsheet
 documentation: ug